-Every family member or friend who has dementia is Jesus on his cross.
+Every family member or friend you know who has dementia or needs a caregiver for any reason is Jesus on his cross.
 That man, that woman whose brain is being stripped of the life it once had is Jesus stripped of his clothing to be crucified.
-Those who can no longer handle their finances properly, no longer remember to take their pills on time, no longer bathe themselves, are Jesus nailed to the cross.
+Those who can no longer handle their finances properly, no longer remember to take their pills on time, no longer bathe themselves, no longer able to walk independently are Jesus nailed to the cross.

 Likewise, everyone who is a caregiver for a loved one who has dementia is Jesus on his cross.
 Here is a caregiver’s prayer for that important ministry.